luciusmagn/lambdas-and-logos/book.typ

 a language is bad because it does not have full features of paradigm A, if it never intended to do so in the first place.

-A programming language is good if its fulfills it goals effectively (or at all), if it is well implemented,#footnote[
+A programming language is good if it fulfills its goals effectively (or at all), if it is well implemented,#footnote[
     You would be surprised, but there have been times in history where we had struggled implementing grand ideas.
-    PL/I was a fairly influential programming language created in 1966 by IBM, and it was about as massive as you would expect things made by IBM to be.
+    PL/I was a fairly influential programming language created in 1966 by IBM, and it was about as massive as you would expect anything made by IBM to be.
 Many competing implementations were created, almost none of which implemented the language fully.
 Very quickly, we had several incompatible dialects out in the wild.
 ]
 and if it is internally consistent.#footnote[